Chapter 32 - Environmental Impact Statement (EIS)

 Pursuant to 23 USC 139, a "participating agency" is any federal or non-federal agency (federal, state, tribal, regional, and local government agency) that may have an interest in the project.
 Nongovernmental organizations and private entities cannot serve as participating agencies.
 The lead agencies collectively decide which other agencies to invite to become participating agencies into the environmental review process.
 Caltrans district/region staff shall be responsible for inviting federally recognized tribes that may have an interest in the project.
 Federal agencies are required to be "participating" unless they declare in writing that they have no jurisdiction, no expertise or information, and do not intend to comment on the project.
 To the extent that the lead agency knows prior to scoping that certain entities should be invited to serve, the lead agency may send invitations prior to the NOI, simultaneously with the NOI, or within 45 days after the date of publication of the NOI.
 Federal agencies must respond to the invitation in writing.
 If the state, tribal, or local agency fails to respond by the stated deadline or declines the invitation, regardless of the reasons for declining, the agency should not be considered a participating agency.
 A copy of the letter and the agency's response shall be retained in the project file.
 See the FHWA/FTA Revised Environmental Review Process Guidance for Public Comment for additional information on the roles and responsibilities of participating agencies.
 Note, this guidance does not reflect changes made due to the FAST Act.
 See the In-Depth Questions and Answers on the changes to 23 U.S.C. § 139 as they relate to FHWA, FRA, and FTA projects for additional information on participating agencies.

 Where appropriate, the lead agency should also seek the cooperation of state or local agencies with jurisdiction by law or special expertise.
-When the effects are on lands of tribal interest (reservation, Rancheria, or land held in trust), a Native American tribe may, by agreement with the lead agencies, also become a cooperating agency.
+A Native American tribe may, by agreement with the lead agencies, also become a cooperating agency.
 Caltrans district/region environmental staff has the responsibility to consult with federally-recognized tribes regarding becoming a cooperating or a participating agency.

 Coordination with cooperating agencies is initiated by sending a letter inviting them to participate in the development of the environmental document.
 FHWA's Revised Guidance on Cooperating Agencies provides examples of letters inviting agencies to participate in the environmental process.
 Sample joint cooperating and participating agency invitation letters have also been developed (see below).
 Cooperating agencies are invited in writing to participate in early meetings to discuss issues and alternatives, allocate responsibilities, and determine the scope of issues that may be involved in the project.
 A copy of the letter and the agency's response shall be retained in the project file.

 An NOI serves as the official legal notice that a federal agency is commencing to prepare an EIS.
-Pursuant to the NEPA Assignment (23 USC 327) MOU, the HQ District Environmental Coordinator must concur in the class of action determination for an EIS before issuance of the NOI (see SER, Volume 1, Chapter 38, Class of Action Determinations).
+Pursuant to the NEPA Assignment (23 USC 327) MOU, the HQ District Environmental Coordinator must concur in the class of action determination for an EIS before issuance of the NOI (see the Class of Action Determination section of Chapter 38).
 This concurrence can be done via an e-mail, which contains the project description, class of action determination and rationale, to the HQ District Environmental Coordinator.
-The CEQ regulations (32 CFR 1508.22) require that a NOI include the following information:
+An NOI shall include, as appropriate (40 CFR 1501.9):

-- The name and address of a contact within the Caltrans district/region for the proposed project and the EIS
+- The name and contact information for staff within the Caltrans district/region that can answer questions about the proposed action and EIS.

 - the type of work